Vendiel/daresay-a11y/posts/semantic-markup.md

 ---
 id: semantic-markup
-title: Use the right semantic markup for the different elements that are used
+title: Use correct semantic markup for the elements that are used
 tags:
   - Markup
 reqs: